-The role of a dendritic cell (DC) in the immune system involves phagocytosing, processing, and presenting antigens on both MHC Class-I and -II molecules to T-cells (Fig2).
-Initially generated in the bone marrow through hematopoiesis, immature DCs migrate from the bone marrow to non-lymphoid tissues in the body, where they actively monitor the extracellular environment for foreign antigens [3].
-Recognition of foreign antigens by DCs is facilitated through specialized surface receptors known as “pattern-recognition receptors,” including TLR, C-type lectins (CLR), and intracellular helicases like retinoic acid-inducible gene-I (RIGI).
-These receptors detect and bind to distinct components on the microbial surface, recognizing a conserved region called a “pathogen-associated molecular pattern” (PAMP) on the pathogen, such as cell wall components like lipopolysaccharides (LPS), lipopeptides, or nucleic acids like viral or bacterial RNA and DNA.
-This recognition triggers the receptors, leading to the internalization of the foreign particle.
-Subsequently, DCs migrate to lymph nodes to present antigens to T-cells.
-As they mature, DCs lose their antigen-uptake capacity and become antigen-presenting cells (APCs) with enhanced capabilities, including the expression of MHC-I and -II on their surface, up-regulation of costimulatory molecules like CD40, CD80, and CD86, and the production of immunostimulatory cytokines and chemokines.
+The role of DCs in the immune system involves phagocytosing, processing, and presenting antigens on both MHC Class-I and -II molecules to T-cells (Ref Figure2)..
+Initially generated in the bone marrow through hematopoiesis, immature DCs migrate from the bone marrow to non-lymphoid tissues, where they actively monitor the tissues for foreign antigens [3].
+Recognition of foreign antigens by DCs is facilitated through specialized surface receptors such as retinoic acid-inducible gene-I (RIGI) and “pattern-recognition receptors,” such as TLR, C-type lectins (CLR).
+These receptors bind to distinct components on the foreign antigen (for e.g. microbes), recognizing a conserved region called a ‘pathogen-associated molecular pattern’(PAMP), such as lipopeptides, lipopolysaccharides (LPS), or nucleic acids (viral or bacterial RNA & DNA).
+This recognition leads to the internalization of the foreign antigen after which they migrate to the lymph nodes where they present antigens to T-cells.
+Mature DCs lose their antigen-uptake capacity and become antigen-presenting cells (APCs).
+This leads to the expression of MHC-I and MHC-II molecules on their surface, up-regulation of several costimulatory surface molecules like CD40, CD80, and CD86, and the production of immunostimulatory cytokines.

-Upon interaction with activated naïve CD4+ T-cells, DCs play a crucial role in differentiating these T-cells into antigen-specific helper T-cells (TH-cells) of various types, such as Th1, Th2, Th17, and follicular T-follicular helper cells (Tfh-cells).
-The specific type of TH-cell generated depends on factors such as the type of captured antigen (bacterial, viral, etc.) and the types of costimulatory molecules and interleukins expressed by the DCs.
-DCs residing in lymph nodes can trap and process antigens in the lymph, presenting them to naïve CD4+ T-cells, leading to the priming and induction of IL-2 secretion.
+Upon interaction with naïve CD4+ T-cells, DCs play a crucial role in differentiating these T-cells into antigen-specific helper T-cells (TH) (such as Th1, Th2, Th17) and T-follicular helper cells (Tfh).
+The specific type of TH cell generated depends on factors such as the type of captured antigen (bacterial, viral, etc.) and the types of costimulatory molecules and interleukins expressed by the DCs.
 This process ultimately results in the proliferation and clonal expansion of T-cells, playing a vital role in B-cell development and antibody production [4].

 Dendritic Cell Biology

 The detection of foreign antigens by DCs represents a crucial stage in activating the adaptive immune system.
-Various DC subsets express diverse sets of pattern recognition receptors (PRRs), allowing for both overlap and exclusivity in recognizing “danger” signals.
-The maturation and activation of DCs mediated by PRRs can be gauged by alterations in the surface expression of costimulatory molecules, changes in the size and shape of DCs, and the production of different cytokines.
+Various DC subsets express diverse sets of pattern recognition receptors (PRRs), allowing for both overlap and exclusivity in recognizing ‘danger’ signals.
+The maturation and activation of DC mediated by PRRs can be gauged by alterations in the surface expression of costimulatory molecules, changes in the size and shape of DCs, and the production of different cytokines.

 Overview of Dendritic Cell Types

-Dendritic cells (DCs) play a crucial role as immune sentinels, essential for initiating and regulating immune responses.
-This diverse population exhibits variations in phenotype and function, depending on their location within the body and their specific immunological functions.
-In a non-activated or “steady state”, immature DCs continually survey their local environment, actively seeking foreign antigens (Ag) for presentation to T-cells.
-These immature DCs typically display elevated levels of CD11c, intermediate levels of MHCII, and limited expression of surface costimulatory molecules such as CD25, CD40, CD69, CD80, CD83, and CD86.
-When DCs capture antigens during this steady state, they migrate to lymph nodes to present the captured antigens to T-cells.
-Although these migratory DCs may not be explicitly “activated,” they are often classified as “mature” due to their increased expression of MHCII and costimulatory markers, as well as their migratory capacity.
-The activation of DCs relies on their recognition of “danger signals” through pattern recognition receptors (PRRs).
+DCs play a crucial role as immune sentinels, essential for initiating and regulating immune responses.
+This diverse population exhibits phenotypic and functional variations in, depending on their location within the body and their specific immunological functions.
+In a non-activated or ‘steady state’, immature DCs continually survey their local environment, actively seeking foreign antigens for presentation to T-cells.
+These immature DCs has elevated expression of CD11c, intermediate expression of MHCII, and limited expression of surface costimulatory molecules such as CD25, CD40, CD69, CD80, CD83, and CD86.
+When ‘steady state’ DCs capture antigens they migrate to lymph nodes to present the antigens to T-cells.
+These ‘mature’ DCs exhibit increased expression of MHCII and costimulatory markers although these DCs may not be fully activated.
+Complete activation of DCs relies on their recognition of ‘danger signals’ that is accomplished through pattern recognition receptors (PRRs).
 DCs can be generally classified into three distinct subsets based on their maturation/activation status: